Code-Institute-Submissions/lucky-dog-ms1/README.md

 * As a user of this website, I want to find out what the business does and what services they provide.
 * As a user, I want to find out in what geographical areas are services available.
 * As a user, I want to be reassured they will keep my dog safe.
+* As a user, I want to find out what people who have used the business have said about it.
 * As a user, I want to find out who the dog walkers are and what experience they have with dogs.
 * As a user, I want to know how much it will cost me to employ a dog walker through this business.
 * As a user, I want to be able to easily find out how to contact the business if I want more information or have more questions.